awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 **To verify the permissions on your instance**

 1. Stop your instance and detach the root volume\.
-For more information, see [Stop and Start Your Instance](Stop_Start.md) and [Detaching an Amazon EBS Volume from an Instance](ebs-detaching-volume.md)\.
+For more information, see [Stop and start your instance](Stop_Start.md) and [Detaching an Amazon EBS Volume from an Instance](ebs-detaching-volume.md)\.

 1. Launch a temporary instance in the same Availability Zone as your current instance \(use a similar or the same AMI as you used for your current instance\), and attach the root volume to the temporary instance\.
 For more information, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.